Effective as of 25 May 2018.

 (b) to carry out our obligations arising from any contracts entered into between you and us and to provide you with the information, products and services that you request from us;

-(c) register to use our Site, subscribe to a service available via the Site and / or when you report a problem with our Site;
+(h) to register you to use our Site, subscribe you to a service available via the Site and / or when you report a problem with our Site;

-(d) subject to your marketing preferences, we may use your information to provide you with details of products and services that may be relevant to you (see “Direct marketing” section);
+(i) subject to your marketing preferences, to provide you with details of products and services that may be relevant to you (see “Direct marketing” section);

 5.2 Information about your use of the Site.
 We will use this information: